sergiocpxfontes/upgrad_surprisehousing/README.md

  - YearBuilt has a positive impact;
  - PoolQC strangely seems to have a negative impact on the price.

+<!-- You don't have to answer all the questions - just the ones relevant to your project. -->
+## Final Notes

 Its clear that the models are overfititng, the degradation of the R2 scores from trainig to test data and the values of the RSS confirm it.

-<!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used